 From Öxarárfoss, most people turn back and return to the parking lot but we went a bit further and turned right to start walking towards the abandoned farm of Skogarkot.
 We had the park all for ourselves and enjoyed the peace and beauty of the place.
 We got to cross several ravines (some empty ones and some with water).

-Gönguvegur towards the Þingvallakirkja
+Gönguvegur towards the Thingvallakirkja

-At Skógarkot, we turned right again and started walking back towards the parking through Gönguvegur.
-The trail was very well marked with stone towers along the way.
+At Skógarkot, we turned right again and started walking back towards the parking through Gönguvegur. the trail was very well marked with stone towers along the way.
 At some point, we even got to cross a ravine through a natural rock bridge!

 Silfra Fissure and walking back to the car